cts-mbiswas/OfficeDocs-WorkplaceAnalytics/Viva/engage/get-started-with-viva-engage/file-storage.md

     > [!NOTE]
     > Microsoft 365 apps and services doesn't support Internet Explorer 11 as of August 17, 2021.
 (Microsoft Teams doesn't support Internet Explorer 11 earlier, as of November 30, 2020.)
 [Learn more](https://techcommunity.microsoft.com/t5/microsoft-365-blog/microsoft-365-apps-say-farewell-to-internet-explorer-11-and/ba-p/1591666).
 Note that Internet Explorer 11 remains a supported browser.
 Internet Explorer 11 is a component of the Windows operating system and [follows the lifecycle policy](/lifecycle/faq/internet-explorer-microsoft-edge) for the product on which it is installed.

-    When a token refresh call fails, users will see:
+    When a token refresh call fails, users see:

     - On the Viva Engage page for a connected group, Microsoft 365 Resources are dimmed